ronled86/ClipPilot/wiki/Home.md

-# 🎥 ClipPilot Wiki
+# 🎥 ClipPAilot Wiki

-Welcome to the comprehensive documentation for **ClipPilot** - a powerful desktop application for YouTube content discovery, preview, and download with intelligent features.
+Welcome to the comprehensive documentation for **ClipPAilot** - a powerful desktop application for YouTube content discovery, preview, and download with intelligent features.

 ## 🚀 Quick Start